awsdocs/aws-mobile-developer-guide/doc_source/how-to-nosql-integrate-an-existing-table.rst

 To give your users permissions to access your table you need an `identity pool <https://docs.aws.amazon.com/cognito/latest/developerguide/identity-pools.html>`__ from Amazon Cognito.
 That pool has two default IAM roles, one for guest (unauthenticated), and one for signed-in (authenticated) users.
 The policies you design and attach to the IAM roles determine what each type of user can and cannot do.

-:ref:`Import an existing pool <import-an-existing-identity-pool>` or :ref:`create a new pool <create-a-new-identity-pool>` for your app.
+:ref:`Import an existing pool <import-an-existing-identity-pool>` for your app.

 Set Permissions
 ---------------